Chenghao-Wu/RobertoMD.jl/README.md

 RobertoMD.jl: Rome-Berlin-Tokyo Hybrid Particle-field Molecular-Dynamics Simulation

-A massively parallel hybrid particle-field molecular dynamics simulation package written in Julia. **It is aimed to become a productive hPF-MD simultor.
-However, it has not been at that stage yet**.
+A massively parallel hybrid particle-field molecular dynamics simulation package written in Julia. **It is aimed to become a productive hPF-MD simulator.
+However, it has not yet been reach that stage**.
 Benchmarks and tests are welcome.

 The implemeted functions are limited for now, including: